rodhan/scARy-monsters-talk/README.md

-This is a basic Xcode project to demonstrate some of ARKit 2 capabilities at the [Xcake Apple Developer meetup](https://www.meetup.com/Xcake-Mobile-app-development-with-an-Appley-flavour/events/255179042/).
+This is a basic Xcode project to demonstrate some ARKit 2 capabilities at the [Xcake Apple Developer meetup](https://www.meetup.com/Xcake-Mobile-app-development-with-an-Appley-flavour/events/255179042/).

 1             |  2
 :-------------------------:|:-------------------------: